 Cons

-- Some things in Oahu are competitively priced because there is a lot of competition.
+- Some things in Oahu are competitively priced because of a lot of competition.
 However, some things, like parking, are at a premium.

-- Spaces are often smaller, at least in the Waikiki area.
+- Hotel rooms are often smaller, at least in the Waikiki area.
 Of course, you can get a larger space, but that will come at a cost.
+One of my favorite resorts (full review of Hyatt Regency Waikiki here) has the largest standard rooms in Waikiki.

-- Oahu is the most popular island for vacations, and the most populated, so it’s PACKED with people and cars.
+- Oahu is the most popular and populated island for vacations, so it’s packed with people and cars.
 You’ll have to plan activities carefully and give yourself plenty of time to get where you need to go.

 Maui

-Maui is the second most popular island for tourism and the one that is often thought of for honeymoons.
+Maui is the second most popular island for tourism and is often considered for honeymoons.
 However, Maui is very family-friendly if you know where to stay!
-Maui does have one adults-only resort, as well as several resorts that (although not adults-only) do cater to adults rather than families.
+Maui has one adults-only resort and several resorts that (although not adults-only) cater to adults rather than families.

 Check out the 7 best things to do on Maui to see if Maui is a good option for you.